N.D. County Leads Nation In Returning Census Forms

 Here's NPR's Howard Berkes.

-Mr. MATT MULLALLY (Editor, Pierce County Tribune): We have a large senior citizen population.
+MATT MULLALLY: We have a large senior citizen population.
 To them, this is an important - it's the census, their duty as a rural area.
 We know - we receive a lot of funding through the federal government and from the state.
 So it's important.

-DJ SHACK N DA PAC (Radio DJ): The Census 2010, we cannot move forward until you mail it back.
+DJ SHACK N DA PAC: The Census 2010, we cannot move forward until you mail it back.
 The director of the census is here today until 9:00.
 Come on through...

-Mr. GREGORY COLEY: Well, its impossible if you dont receive one.
+GREGORY COLEY: Well, it's impossible if you don't receive one.

 BERKES: Coley has a post office box like 12 million others across the country, and census forms only go to street addresses.
 By law, people must be counted where they actually live, not where they pick up their mail.
 So Colley and other box holders will get forms hand delivered by census workers.
 That's one reason the response rate is lower in some places so far.
 Colley hints on another.